ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/10_Pon_Kutnisa.md

 They wept as they turned back.

 I was extremely angry.
-I grabbed the hammer from the man's hand,
+I grabbed the hammer from the hand of the man,
 And struck him at his back.
 I struck so hard, with a loud echo.
 I broke his backbone, killed him,